AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

   - Where filters can request a UOM to apply as part of the Where operator.
 All values will be converted to that UOM before comparing to the value.
 Not specifying a UOM will use the default UOM.
 Ex: `where: { length: { lt: 1000 uom: "meters" } }`

   - Aggregations can request a UOM to apply before aggregating the values.
 This is passed as an argument to the aggregate.property.
 The result will be in the requested UOM.
 Not specifying a UOM will use the default UOM.
 Ex: `aggregate: { length( uom: "meters" ){ sum } }`

-  - Property values can be requested in a specific UOM.
-This is done by passing the UOM as an argument to the property.
-Not specifying a UOM will result in the UOM being returned as written.
-Ex: `length( uom: "meters" ) { value uom: { id }}`

 ## Managing permissions